Identification and adaptive control of a high-contrast focal plane wavefront correction system: Expectation-Maximization (E-M) algorithm

 where $\hat{x}_{k|k-1}$ and $P_{k|k-1}$ are the a priori knowledge of the states and covariance matrix from observations up to control iteration $k-1$, and $\hat{x}_{k|k}$ and $P_{k|k}$ are the a posteriori estimates updated by the observations at step $k$.

-Rauch smoothing then propagates the states backwards from the last step to the starting step and further updates the estimates based on all the training data.
-Mathematically, Rauch smoothing is a Kalman filter using the next hidden state as the observation.
+Rauch smoother then propagates the states backwards from the last step to the starting step and further updates the estimates based on the data of the future steps.
+Mathematically, Rauch smoother is a Kalman filter using the next hidden state as the observation.
 The Rauch smoothing equations are,